How to set up domain control

 Step 4 – Choose your domain control settings

-Once you create a domain record, click Enable to turn on domain control.
-Enabling domain control automatically applies a default setting: an organization owner receives an email notification for access requests.
-You can change this default at any time by selecting one of these four options:
+Once you create and a domain record, you will need to click Enable to turn on domain control.
+Enabling control will automatically set up a domain control setting (an organization owner getting an email for access requests.)
+You can change this at any time by selecting one of the four options:

-- Redirect a user to a custom link (such as a ticketing system or an SSO login page) — Type the link into the text box.
+- Redirect a user to a custom link (such as a ticketing system or an SSO)

-Once you have selected your preferred option, click Save.
-Domain control will be active for any new user attempting to sign up with the protected domain.
+Once you have decided which option to use, select it and then Save.
+This will turn on domain control for any new user attempting to sign up with the selected domain.

 Note

-You can also enter your desired organization name in the text box.
-This name appears to users when they attempt to sign up with your domain.
+If you wish, you can also enter your desired organization name in the text box.
+This will be the name that appears to a user when they attempt to sign up with your domain.

 The user will see a message letting them know access is restricted.
 The user can: